-Eligible students will be able to borrow the full cost of tuition from the government in the form of a tuition fee loan.
-No UK/EU student will have to pay tuition fees up front.
-The tuition fee loan is not means-tested and is available to all eligible students.
+The tuition fee for full-time, UK undergraduate students has yet to be confirmed for 2020 entry.
+Eligible students will be able to borrow the full cost of tuition from the Government in the form of a tuition fee loan.
+The tuition fee loan is not currently means-tested and is available to all eligible students.